algobulls/algobulls_help_site/docs/member/marketplace.md

 In addition to that, the following details are visible:

- * `Strategy Code` - It is a unique identification code assigned to each strategy.
+ * `Strategy Code` - A unique identification code assigned to each strategy.
 You can search the strategy directly with the code.
- * `Minimum Capital Required` - Minimum capital required in order to trade the strategy.
-There are different minimum amounts required to trade strategies depending upon the type of security and market the strategy is being traded into.
+ * `Minimum Capital Required` - Approximate margin as required by the brokers to buy or sell the instrument, this normally keeps fluctuating hence a max value is considered compared among the partnered brokers.
  * `Transaction Charges (in %)` - Indicative transaction charges strategy is expected to incur per trade.
  * `Recommended Duration (Days)` - Duration over which the strategy is expected to generate positive returns.
- * `Required Risk Appetite` -  Maximum downside investor is expected to bear in order to make profits over the duration of the strategy.
+ * `Return on Investment` - Cumulative PnL absolute value divided by Minimum Capital Required, ROI indicates a simulated yet accurate representation of return on capital employed.
+ * `Drawdown on Investment` - Max DD absolute value divided by Minimum Capital Required, DDOI indicates a simulated yet accurate representation of drawdown on capital employed.

 ### The RHS of the Expanded View for a Strategy Card
 ---